-Qubes OS is an operating system which uses the Xen hypervisor to provide strong security for desktop computing through isolated virtual machines.
-Each VM is called a Qube and you can assign each Qube a level of trust based on its purpose.
-As Qubes OS provides security by using isolation, and only permitting actions on a per case basis, it is the opposite of badness enumeration.
+Qubes OS is an open-source operating system which uses the Xen hypervisor to provide strong security for desktop computing through isolated qubes, (which are Virtual Machines).
+You can assign each qube a level of trust based on its purpose.
+Qubes OS provides security by using isolation.
+It only permits actions on a per-case basis and therefore is the opposite of badness enumeration.

 How does Qubes OS work?¶

 Qubes uses compartmentalization to keep the system secure.
 Qubes are created from templates, the defaults being for Fedora, Debian and Whonix.
-Qubes OS also allows you to create once-use disposable virtual machines.
+Qubes OS also allows you to create once-use disposable qubes.

-Each Qubes application has a colored border that can help you keep track of the virtual machine it is running in.
+Each qube has a colored border that can help you keep track of the domain in which it runs.
 You could, for example, use a specific color for your banking browser, while using a different color for a general untrusted browser.

 Why Should I use Qubes?¶

-Qubes OS is useful if your threat model requires strong compartmentalization and security, such as if you think you'll be opening untrusted files from untrusted sources.
-A typical reason for using Qubes OS is to open documents from unknown sources.
+Qubes OS is useful if your threat model requires strong security and isolation, such as if you think you'll be opening untrusted files from untrusted sources.
+A typical reason for using Qubes OS is to open documents from unknown sources, but the idea is that if a single qube is compromised it won't affect the rest of the system.

 Copying and Pasting Text¶